 The OPERS retirement allowance is payable monthly for life.
-It may be selected from 13 retirement benefit options.
+Members may select from 13 retirement benefit options.
 These options include survivorship benefits and lump-sum refunds.
 The basic benefit is based on years of service and final average salary.
 A percentage (2.0 percent for police and fire employees, 1.67 percent for general service employees) is multiplied by the number of years of service and the final average salary.
 Benefits may also be calculated under either a formula plus annuity (for members who were contributing before August 21, 1981) or a money match computation if a greater benefit results.
+Police and Fire members may purchase increased benefits that are payable between the date of retirement and age 65.

-A member is considered vested and will be eligible at minimum retirement age for a service retirement allowance if he or she has had a contribution in each of five calendar years or has reached at least 50 years of age before ceasing employment with a participating employer (age 45 for police and fire members).
+A member is considered vested and will be eligible at minimum retirement age for a service retirement allowance if he or she has had a contribution in each of five calendar years, or has reached at least 50 years of age before ceasing employment with a participating employer (age 45 for police and fire members).
 General service employees may retire after reaching age 55.
 Police and fire members are eligible after reaching age 50.
 Tier One general service employee benefits are reduced if retirement occurs prior to age 58 with fewer than 30 years of service.
 Police and fire members are eligible for full benefits at age 60.
 The ORS Chapter 238 Defined Benefit Pension Plan is closed to new members hired on or after August 29, 2003.